Update to COVID-19

 Without an Advanced Healthcare Directive or Durable Power of Attorney the answer to that question may be no. Alternatively, your family may have to go to court to get that authority, which takes precious time that you may not have.

 How will appointments work?

-During this crisis, we will be conducting all of our client meetings virtually using Zoom.
+When the shutdowns first began, we rolled out virtual consultations and client meetings using Zoom.
+We loved the flexibility that platform and the barriers it allowed us to overcome, so we are going to continue to offer those to our clients from here on out.
 It's a free software for our clients and perspective clients and only requires a quick download on your phone (or you can logon using a laptop).

 How will I sign my documents?